Best Affordable States To Raise a Family in the U.S.

 Moving

-Our list of the best affordable states to raise your family was compiled using data from the U.S. News & World Report’s 2024 state rankings, along with the cost of living index for each state.
-All states with a cost of living index below 100 (the national average) were compared using the following criteria from the U.S. News & World Report: healthcare, education, economy, infrastructure, fiscal ability, crime, and natural environment.
-From there, we created our list of the top 10 affordable states:
+Our list of the best affordable states to raise your family is based on data from the U.S. News & World Report 2025 state rankings and the cost of living index for each state.
+We compared all states with a cost of living index below 100 (the national average) using criteria including healthcare, education, economy, infrastructure, culture, crime, and natural environment.
+From there, we created our list of the top 10 best affordable states to raise a family:

 - Nebraska